Builder Pattern in Java: Crafting Custom Objects with Clarity

 }

-As you can see the number of constructor parameters can quickly get out of hand, and it may become difficult to understand the arrangement of parameters.
-Plus this parameter list could keep on growing if you would want to add more options in the future.
-This is called telescoping constructor antipattern.
+As you can see, the number of constructor parameters can quickly become overwhelming, making it difficult to understand their arrangement.
+Additionally, this list of parameters might continue to grow if you decide to add more options in the future.
+This is known as the telescoping constructor antipattern.

 public final class Hero {